matrix-org/matrix-spec/meta/releasing.md

 to ensure a consistent and reliable specification.

 1. Ensure `main` is committed with all the spec changes you expect to be there.
-2. Review the changelog to look for typos, wording inconsistencies, or lines which can be merged.
-For example, "Fix typos" and "Fix spelling" can be condensed to "Fix various typos throughout the specification".
-3. Do a quick skim to ensure changelogs reference the MSCs which brought the changes in.
-They should be linked to the GitHub MSC PR (not the markdown document).

 ## The release